Operation Fortitude: Strangeways rewrite

 Strangeways was still unimpressed with the Fortitude outline, and, according to Ops (B)'s Christopher Harmer, in mid-February, he set out to ride "roughshod over the established deception organization".
 Harmer writes that Strangeways displayed the same arrogance as his commanding officer.
 Montgomery was famously opinionated and held a low opinion of the London establishment of the "old boys'" of Ops (B) and the LCS.
 More importantly, however, he had worked under Dudley Clarke in Cairo during the beginning of the war and had extensive experience of deception operations.

-In North Africa, he had learned Clarke's maxim that deception relied on getting the enemy to do something, not just to think something, and so his criticism focused on that.
+In the North African campaign, he had learned Clarke's maxim that deception relied on getting the enemy to do something, not just to think something, and so his criticism focused on that.
 He pointed out that convincing the Germans of so many fictional divisions would be difficult, and even more so would be convincing them of Montgomery's ability to manage two entire invasions at the same time.
 Wild's plan outlined ten divisions for the Calais assault, six of them being fictional and the remainder being the real American V Corps and British I Corps.
 However, the corps would be part of the actual Normandy invasion and so it would be difficult to imply Calais as the main assault after D-Day.
 Strangeways's final concerns related to the effort required for physical deception, as the plan called for large numbers of troop movements and dummy craft.